wordofwarning/wordofwarning.org/current/2023-emergency/evening/index.md

 A movement to narrate and connect to all that is (all that is, in this moment, this space, in your perception).<br>A participatory performance in which disparate narration of what exists to you, explodes into communal song of everything that interweaves through us, and brings us closer to our selves, others, and environment.

-new func is a series of events exploring new ways of being.<br>*Through participatory performances we experiment with the actions necessary to life; questioning how we live and how to feel alive.
+new func is a series of events exploring new ways of being:<br>*Through participatory performances we experiment with the actions necessary to life; questioning how we live and how to feel alive.
 We breathe, drink, eat, greet, walk, think, clean, sleep, and trade… in greater connection with self, other, and environment.*

 <a href="https://newfunc.wixsite.com/past" target="_blank">newfunc.wixsite.com/past</a> · <a href="https://instagram.com/newfunc" target="_blank">Insta newfunc</a>
 <hr>